v-zhgup/azsdk-docs/05-Alerting-and-Monitoring/OMSQueries.md

 --------------------------
 ### Services scan result for baseline controls:
-Following query will help you to check effective scan result for baseline controls
+Following query will help you to check effective services scan result for baseline controls
+> **Note**: This will not give result for subscription scan.

 ``` AIQL
 let passStatuslist = AzSDK_MetaData_CL